ombulabs/blog/_posts/2016-04-14-using-bumbler-to-reduce-runtime-dependencies.markdown

 ```

 Your tests can also benefit from this, as you may find gems that you do not need
  to have in the test environment.
-Capistrano is one example, you will usually
+Capistrano is one example, usually you want
-want to have that loaded *only* in development, not in test or production.
+ to have it load **only** in development, not in test or production.

 One caveat worth mentioning: you need to take a close look at your loaded gem's
  dependencies when removing them.
 For example, `capistrano` depends on
  `net-ssh` and `net-scp`.
 If you remove `capistrano` from `test` or
  `production`, you won't be able to use `Net::SSH` or `Net::SCP` unless you
  manually add the `net-ssh` and `net-scp` dependencies back in your Gemfile, as
  you were relying on them implicitly via Capistrano.